stephenrichter/stephen-richter/src/posts/2023-08-20_para-system.md

 ---
-title: 📥 The organization system that changed my life
+title: 📥 This organization system changed my life
 description: How the PARA method can help you stay organized and productive.
 date: '2023-08-20'
 categories: